Mungai-cmd/NetLink_Project/README.md

 # NetLink - WiFi Provider Website

 NetLink is a full-stack website designed for a WiFi provider company.
-The platform allows users to register, login, and access various services such as purchasing data bundles and WiFi accessories.
+The platform allows users to register, login, and access various services such as  data bundles and WiFi accessories.
 The site is responsive and interactive, ensuring a seamless experience across devices.

 ## Features